 Generic Name: pravastatin

-Note: This document contains side effect information about pravastatin.
-Some of the dosage forms listed on this page may not apply to the brand name Pravachol.
+Note: This page contains side effects data for the generic drug pravastatin.
+It is possible that some of the dosage forms included below may not apply to the brand name Pravachol.

 For the Consumer